Generic Name: levonorgestrel and ethinyl estradiol and ethinyl estradiol

 WHAT IS Lo Simpesse?

-Lo Simpesse is birth control pills.
+Lo Simpesse is a birth control pill.
 It contains two female hormones, an estrogen called ethinyl estradiol, and a progestin called levonorgestrel.

 HOW WELL DOES Lo Simpesse WORK?